GOLF INSTRUCTION AND TRAINING COURSES

 Golf Swing Analysis Requirements

-To help you receive the most benefit from a golf swing analysis it is important that we have a good video of your typical golf set-up, golf swing, and ball flight.
-For example, if your objective is to help you cure a slice then your video should demonstrate that your typical shot is a slice.
+To help you receive the most benefit from your own golf swing analysis it is important that you have a good video of your typical golf set-up, golf swing, and ball flight.

 Camera Set-up